 There's one final menopause symptom to consider, though it can be among the most serious.

 Bone Health and Menopause

 Having osteoporosis — or brittle bones — can be related to menopause and set a woman up for a painful or deadly fracture later in life.
 Smoking, an inactive lifestyle, having Caucasian ethnicity or a family history of osteoporosis can increase your risks of developing the condition.

 If you're at risk, consider getting a bone density test.

-The silent nature of osteoporosis makes it critical to prevent and treat it, Mancini says.
-She recommends some of the following steps:
+The silent nature of osteoporosis makes it critical to prevent and treat it.
+Here are some recommended steps: